thecodingmachine/tdbm/doc/quickstart.md

 ```

 TDBM will automatically detect the primary key of your table (of course, your table must have a primary key).
 There is
-no name convention to respect, your primary key column can be named anything ('id', 'userid', 'isuser', ...)
+no name convention to respect, your primary key column can be named anything ('id', 'userid', 'iduser', ...)

 To use this method, the primary key must be on a single column.
 If your primary key is on several columns, you can still use the
 search method (see below).